IndustrialML/SmartApplicationDoku/README.md

 > ![StackOverflow Pythons trend graphic](https://github.com/IndustrialML/SmartApplicationDoku/blob/master/images/stackoverflowTrends.png)

 When we focus on countries that are classified as high-income by the World Bank, the growth of Python is even larger than it might appear from tools like Stack Overflow Trends, or in other rankings that consider global software development.
 In June 2017, Python even claimed the title for the most visited tag on Stack Overflow within high-income nations.
 This might correlate with the strong upward trend of Machine Learning and Deep Learning as a bunch of strongly supported and mighty packages are available for Python, such as `SciPy`, `Scikit-learn`, `Theano` and of corse `Tensorflow`.
 Beyond that, Python has always been a strong programming language for exploring data and doing statistical analysis, as Python is very quick to write and change, and provides strong packages for scientific computing, even with multi dimensional objects, such as `NumPy`.

 When querying [indeed.com](https://www.indeed.com/jobtrends/q-python-and-(%22machine-learning%22-or-%22data-science%22)-q-R-and-(%22machine-learning%22-or-%22data-science%22)-q-Java-and-(%22machine-learning%22-or-%22data-science%22)-q-scala-and-(%22machine-learning%22-or-%22data-science%22).html) for jobs in machine learning / data science, we can see that Python is the language with highest demand:

 > ![Indeed trends graphic](https://github.com/IndustrialML/SmartApplicationDoku/blob/master/images/mlTrends.png)

-So now, that we know that Python is super cool and used all over the place, lets dive in to how we can use our machine learning algorithms, that we trained in Python, in Java.
+So now, that we know that Python is great and used all over the place, lets dive in to how we can use our machine learning algorithms, that we trained with Python, in Java.
+I have documented my work in more detail [here](https://github.com/IndustrialML/Python2Java) and if you are interested you are more than welcome to read the whole thing.
+In the following I will link references whenever appropriate.

 #### Saving and exporting a model
+Before we can start using a model, in whatever way, we will have to train one and somehow export it, so that we can use it at a later point in time.
+As this will be different for each Python framework, I will supply you with a few different options.
+The main difference between models is going to be, whether they implement a deep learning or a "usual" machine learning algorithm.
+For the sake of demonstration, I will show you how to export a Neural Network and an "oldschool" Random Forest, that solve the classification problem for the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset.
 ##### Neural Network
 //todo: *docu, (dis)advantages, (links to) code and/or pictures*
 ##### Random Forest